Subscribe To This Site

 The first thing to think about is the site.

 Is it exposed?
 Where does the wind tend to come from?
 Is there any shelter?
-Can you provide shelter – perhaps by putting in a willow screen fence for example?
+Could you provide shelter – perhaps by putting in a willow screen fence for example?

 Also consider how much sun your plants need or can cope with.
 A container garden which is in full sun all day will tend to dry out quickly.